 Vaccination is the best form of protection against an infectious disease.
 A vaccine activates a person’s immune system by creating antibodies that will help the body fight the virus and prevent disease if later exposed to the virus.

 Immunization with a safe and effective COVID-19 vaccine is a critical component of the nation’s strategy to reduce COVID-19-related illnesses, hospitalizations, and deaths and to help restore societal functioning.
 The goal of the U.S. government is to have enough COVID-19 vaccine for all people in the United States who wish to be vaccinated.
-At this time, Montrose County Public Health is administering the Moderna vaccination (for questions, please see here).
-The State of Colorado receives a limited number of vaccines from the federal government, and then the state distributes to local public health agencies based on a variety of factors.

 Where can I get a COVID-19 vaccination in Montrose County?

-Montrose County Public Health hosts clinics weekly (dates & supply varies).
-You can also click here for a list of vaccine providers in Montrose County.
+Click here for a list of vaccine providers in Montrose County.